bitrise-steplib/steps-virtual-device-testing-for-ios/README.md

 # iOS Device Testing

-Run iOS UI tests on virtual devices.
+Run iOS UI tests on physical devices.

 ## How to use this Step